NightThunder/assistant4discord/README.md

 6. invite your bot to a server

-video tutorial for step 4.
-[How to Host a Discord Bot on Heroku for Free](https://youtu.be/BPvg9bndP1U)
+Video tutorial for step 4.
+[How to Host a Discord Bot on Heroku for Free](https://youtu.be/BPvg9bndP1U).

+Heroku gives you 550 free hours each month.
+After that your app shuts down until next month.
+You can get more free hours by providing credit card information (still free, only needs verification) or you can make 2 accounts and switch once a month.

 Note that you can also run a4d locally instead from Heroku using MongoDB atlas (see steps 3. and 6. of local setup).